dstar55/100-words-design-patterns-java/README.md

 This technique ensures that singleton instances are created only when needed.

-This implementation may have issues in multithreaded environment, but in such situation we have to synchronize method getInstance(), or put that method inside synhronize block.
+This implementation may have issues in multi-threaded environment, but in such situation we have to synchronize method getInstance(), or put that method inside synchronize block.